Powerlearnproject/se-day1-assignment-nomakhaya/README.md

 Maintenance: Updating, fixing, and improving the software over time

 Identify and describe at least three key milestones in the evolution of software engineering.

-Structured Programming (1960s-1970s): Introduced discipline in coding with clear control structures (e.g., loops, conditionals), improving readability and maintainability.
+Structured Programming: Introduced discipline in coding with clear control structures (e.g., loops, conditionals), improving readability and maintainability.
-Object-Oriented Programming (1980s): Shifted focus to designing software using objects, which encapsulate data and behavior, leading to reusable, scalable, and modular systems.
+Object-Oriented Programming: Shifted focus to designing software using objects, which encapsulate data and behavior, leading to reusable, scalable, and modular systems.
-Agile Methodologies (2000s): Emphasized flexibility, collaboration, and iterative development, enabling faster delivery of software and continuous improvement through feedback.
+Agile Methodologies: Emphasized flexibility, collaboration, and iterative development, enabling faster delivery of software and continuous improvement through feedback.

 List and briefly explain the phases of the Software Development Life Cycle.
 Planning: Define project goals, scope, and resources needed.
 Requirements: Gather and document user needs and system specifications.
 Design: Create the architecture and design of the software.